 - Avoiding use of inquiries that are considered unacceptable by EEO standards during the recruiting process;

-- Investigating complaints forwarded by Career & Corporate Connections regarding EEO noncompliance and seeking resolution of such complaints.
+- Investigating complaints forwarded by the Business Career Center regarding EEO noncompliance and seeking resolution of such complaints.

-10 )Employing organizations engaged in administering, evaluating, and interpreting assessment tools, tests, and technology will inform Career & Corporate Connections of these tests and ensure that such tests do not violate campus policies.
+10 )Employing organizations engaged in administering, evaluating, and interpreting assessment tools, tests, and technology will inform the Business Career Center of these tests and ensure that such tests do not violate campus policies.

-Contact Career & Corporate Connections at Connect@smeal.psu.edu if you have any questions.
+Contact the Business Career Center at SmealCareers@smeal.psu.edu if you have any questions.